 6 weeks - 8-8 hours of lecture and 0-3 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Special Topics in the History of the United States: Read Less [-] HISTORY 100E Special Topics in Latin American History 4 Units Terms offered: Spring 2023, Fall 2022, Fall 2021 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
+HISTORY 100E Special Topics in Latin American History 4 Units Terms offered: Spring 2023, Fall 2022, Fall 2021 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
 By taking this course, students will come to understand, and develop an appreciation for, some combination of: the origins and evolution of the people, cultures, and/or political, economic, and/or social institutions of a particular region(s) of the world.
 They may also explore how human encounters shaped individual and collective identities and the complex political, economic, and social orders of the region/nation/communities under study.
 Instructors and subject will vary.
-Special Topics in Latin American History: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:

 6 weeks - 8-8 hours of lecture and 0-3 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Special Topics in Latin American History: Read Less [-] HISTORY 100F Special Topics in Asian History 4 Units Terms offered: Fall 2023, Spring 2023, Fall 2022 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
+HISTORY 100F Special Topics in Asian History 4 Units Terms offered: Fall 2025, Fall 2023, Spring 2023 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
 By taking this course, students will come to understand, and develop an appreciation for, some combination of: the origins and evolution of the people, cultures, and/or political, economic, and/or social institutions of a particular region(s) of the world.
 They may also explore how human encounters shaped individual and collective identities and the complex political, economic, and social orders of the region/nation/communities under study.
 Instructors and subject will vary.
-Special Topics in Asian History: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: